I Have a Dream / Bellissima

 "I Have a Dream" and "Bellissima" are two tracks by German-Turkish DJ and music producer DJ Quicksilver.
 The songs were released as a double A-side single in November 1996 from his 1997 album Quicksilver.

 The double single "I Have a Dream" / "Bellissima" was DJ Quicksilver's biggest chart success, reaching the top 10 in six countries.
 It was produced by Tommaso De Donatis and Orhan Terzi (DJ Quicksilver).
-It is certified gold in both Germany and the United Kingdom.
+It is certified gold in Germany and platinum in the United Kingdom.

 Content

 The song "I Have a Dream" samples Martin Luther King Jr.'s 1963 "I Have a Dream" speech, and uses excerpts of King's voice.

 Critical reception

 A reviewer from Music Week wrote, "The Turkish-born DJ serves up a floor-packing, monster slice of uplifting house crammed with big beats and teasing drum rolls."

 Music videos

 The music videos of "I Have a Dream" and "Bellissima" were directed by Volker Hannwacker.